There are lots of myths about stretching and this is a blog about different types of stretching and the benefits.. or not

 What happens when we stretch?

-Understanding what exactly changes during stretching is not well understood.
+What exactly changes when we stretch is not well understood.
 Many believe this improvement is from a change in muscle tissue.
-Yet, the muscle may be one of the structures not altered during stretching training!

 ‘Various theories have been proposed to explain increases in muscle extensibility observed after intermittent stretching.
 Most of these theories advocate a mechanical increase in length of the stretched muscle.
 More recently, a sensory theory has been proposed suggesting instead that increases in muscle extensibility are due to a modification of sensation only.
 Studies that evaluated the biomechanical effect of stretching showed that muscle length does increase during stretch application due to the viscoelastic properties of muscle.
 However, this length increase is transient, its magnitude and duration being dependent upon the duration and type of stretching applied.
 Most of these studies suggest that increases in muscle extensibility observed after a single stretching session and after short-term (3- to 8-week) stretching programs are due to modified sensation.
 The biomechanical effects of long-term (>8 weeks) and chronic stretching programs have not yet been evaluated.’